-Projects & Programs 2016 2017 2018 2019 2020 Medical Home Model PCMH Pilot: PCMH pilots established with at least 4 health care systems or provider groups.
-The goal of the pilot is to identify a statewide standard for the PCMH model, to inform the next iteration of the Plan's PCP strategy. - lome N Rural Medical Home: Identify opportunities to best support practice transformation, care coordination in low resource areas and small practices 1 • lodel Medical Home Payment: 2.0 Invest and participate in alternative payment models for PCP providers that focus on delivering high value care (e.g., CPC+) - 7 High Prevalence Conditions High Prevalence High Cost Care Management: Develop and implement a high utilizer care management/coordination plan for members with a diagnosis of diabetes, asthma/COPD, hypertension or CAD in partnership with the Plan's population health management vendor.
-The intent of the initiative is to promote the delivery of appropriate and timely care within appropriate settings. • • ence C Chronic Pain Pilot: Implement a new program designed to identify and address prescription abuse, improve the safety of members who are taking narcotics and identify care management options.
-7 • onditions Transition of Care Program: Target high priority members who are transitioning out of the hospital for care management to assist in reconciling prescriptions post discharge (Medication Therapy Management - MTM), coordinating follow-up appointments as necessary and to providing education and information on conditions. • Value- Based Benefits Value Based Benefit Design: Implement the next generation of the Health Engagement Program that focuses on outcomes and incents Sites of Services and high value services through benefit design • • Worksite Wellness Wellness Champions: Develop and retain a network of wellness champions within worksites to lead employees in worksite wellness initiatives.
-The Plan will provide incentives that reward those worksites with high levels of participation as well as support worksite with resources like speakers and toolkits. • •
+Projects & Programs Jul - Dec 2014 2015 2016 2017 2018 РСМН PCMH Pilot: PCMH pilots established with at least 4 health care systems or provider groups.
+The goal of the pilot is to identify a statewide standard for the PCMH model, to inform the next iteration of the Plan's contract with its population health management vendor and to assess the readiness of these health care systems for alternative payment methods. ◆ Implemented and Ongoing PCMH Model: Implementation of the PCMH model statewide.
+This will take place through the contract with the population health management vendor.
+Contract Decision- PHMS Delayed High Prevalence High Prevalence High Cost Care Management: Develop and implement a high utilizer care management/coordination plan for members with a diagnosis of diabetes, asthma/COPD, hypertension or CAD in partnership with the Plan's population health management vendor.
+The intent of the initiative is to promote the delivery of appropriate and timely care within appropriate settings.
+Implemented and Ongoing Chronic Pain Pilot: Implement a new program designed to identify and address prescription abuse, improve the safety of members who are taking narcotics and identify care management options.
+Delayed ◆ Conditions Transition of Care Program: Target high priority members who are transitioning out of the hospital for care management to assist in reconciling prescriptions post discharge (Medication Therapy Management - MTM), coordinating follow-up appointments as necessary and to providing education and information on conditions.
+This will be accomplished through the contract with the population health management vendor.
+Contract Decision - ADT feeds Implemented and Ongoing Value- Based Benefits Value Based Benefit Design: Implement the next generation of wellness activities, premium credits, and incentives to increase member engagement and accountability, improve medication adherence, reduce waste and encourage the use of quality providers.
+In Prog gress • • Worksit Wellness Champions Pilot: Develop a network of wellness champions within worksites to lead employees in worksite wellness initiatives.
+The Plan will provide incentives that reward those worksites with high levels of participation as well as support worksite with resources like speakers and toolkits.
+Implen • nented and (Ongoing Worksite Wellness Multipronged Three County Pilot: A three pronged, two year pilot in Greene, Jones and Lenoir counties aimed at addressing the high prevalence, high cost chronic conditions of diabetes, asthma, COPD, hypertension, CAD, and stroke.
+The Plan and its vendors would help develop capacity to implement wellness initiatives within worksites in three counties, develop provider engagement with Plan membership and empower members in seeking appropriate health care and leveraging community resources.
+Implen • nented and (Ongoing